Description

 Causes

-Mutations in the UMOD gene cause uromodulin-associated kidney disease.
-This gene provides instructions for making the uromodulin protein, which is produced by the kidneys and then excreted from the body in urine.
-The function of uromodulin remains unclear, although it is known to be the most abundant protein in the urine of healthy individuals.
-Researchers have suggested that uromodulin may protect against urinary tract infections.
-It may also help control the amount of water in urine.
+Variants (also called mutations) in the UMOD gene cause ADTKD-UMOD.
+This gene provides instructions for making the uromodulin protein.
+This protein is produced by the kidneys and then released from the body in urine.
+Uromodulin is the most common protein found in the urine of healthy individuals.
+It is thought to play a role in the transport of minerals such as sodium and potassium.

 Inheritance